-571. Vehicles carrying packages, overpacks or freight containers labelled with any of the labels shown in Figs 2-5, or carrying unpackaged LSA-I material, SCO-I or SCO-III, shall display the placard shown in Fig. 6 on each of:

-- (a) The two external lateral walls in the case of a rail vehicle; - (b) The two external lateral walls and the external rear wall in the case of a road vehicle.
+- 571. Rail and road vehicles carrying packages, overpacks or freight containers labelled with any of the labels shown in Figs 2-5, or carrying consignments under exclusive use, shall display the placard shown in Fig. 6 on each of: - (a) The two external lateral walls in the case of a rail vehicle; - (b) The two external lateral walls and the external rear wall in the case of a road vehicle.